iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro owners are complaining about a variety of bugs and performance issues.

-If you’ve run into trouble on your new iPhone, there’s a good chance you’ll be able to fix your ailing phone before Apple pushes new iOS 15 software or you’re forced to get in touch with customer service.
+If you’ve run into trouble on your iPhone 13, there’s a good chance you’ll be able to fix your ailing phone before Apple pushes new iOS 16 software or you’re forced to get in touch with a customer service rep.

-Before you start playing around with your settings, make sure your iPhone 13 is updated with the latest version of iOS 15.
+Before you start playing around with your settings, make sure your iPhone 13 is updated with the latest version of iOS 16.
 New software always has the potential to fix bugs and performance issues.
-For more on the latest version of iOS 15, check out our guide.

 How to Fix iPhone 13 Battery Life Problems

-Most iPhone 13 users are getting excellent battery life out of their new phone.
-However, some are seeing the battery drain faster than it should.
+Most iPhone 13 users are getting excellent battery life out of their phone.
+However, some are seeing the battery drain faster than it probably should.

 If your iPhone 13’s battery suddenly starts draining faster than it normally does, have a look at our list of fixes for iPhone 13 battery life issues.

 If the problems are really bad, you might have a hardware issue.
 If that’s the case, you’ll want to get in contact with Apple customer service and/or take your iPhone 13 into an Apple Store.

 How to Fix iPhone 13 Missing 5G

 The iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max all support 5G connectivity.
 However, you need to be on a plan that supports 5G.